 Mode of study:

-£6,000 per year (International students please refer to separate fees information)
+£6,000 per year (subject to change) (International students please refer to separate fees information)

 This two year full-time foundation degree course is suitable both for those who have experience of working in health or care and those who wish to enter this sphere of work, having completed a full Level 3 qualification.

 The course is designed to enable you to develop knowledge, skills and competency with which to engage in contemporary aspects of public health and social care.

 Public health addresses key preventative health measures and this is balanced with an approach to social care provision as a response to illness and disorder.
 These twin elements are applied to community and personal health, and to the type and appropriateness of support.

 Modules studied include: Risk Assessment; Health and Health Needs; Understanding Self and Communication with Others; Care Approaches; Ethical Issues and Decision-making; and Health and Environment.

 The course is taught by lecturers who all have professional experience in the sector, and you will be allocated a personal tutor with whom you are expected to work closely.

 Classes are small and friendly and use a variety of teaching and learning styles including group work, discussion, role play, lecture and independent study.
 You will also have the opportunity to learn in the workplace and you are required to undertake self-directed work placements in settings of your choice.